 - Once the water is boiling, pour the remaining amount of sugar (probably about 3 ¾ cups, but this could vary by recipe) into the pot.
 Slowly bring the pot back to boiling and allow to boil hard 1 minute.

 - You can skim off foam from the top.

 Once you’ve finished this part, you will have your jelly.
 From this step, it’s a matter of canning the jelly if that is your plan.
 Canning jelly is pretty easy.

-- Allow finished jelly to cool 5-10 minutes
+- Allow the finished jelly to cool for 5-10 minutes.

 - Water-bath canning is recommended for jelly.
 Proceed to can following the water-bath method.
 Follow times and recommendations based on the size and style of jars you used for your jelly.

 From start to finish, this is a relatively simple process.
 In short, using frozen grapes does very little to affect the overall process, aside from factoring in your thawing time.
 Canning can be a time-consuming process so simply factor the thaw time into your plans when you start making your jelly for canning.

 It’s so easy – we assure you that your taste buds and your toast will thank you later.

 We hope that you have found this grape jelly and frozen grapes guide to be useful and informative and that you now feel fully informed to set forth and make jelly.